ssprocks1/House-Price-Prediction_Advanced-Regression/README.md

 # House-Price-Prediction-Project-for-a-US-based-housing-company

 This project contains two parts.
-Part-I involves programming(to be submitted in a Jupyter Notebook), and Part-II includes subjective questions (to be submitted in a PDF file).
+Part-I involves programming based on Python, and Part-II includes subjective questions (to be submitted in a PDF file).

 ## Assignment Part-I